 The art of French train travel with Eurail

 It’s true: France is the most visited country in the world.
 And with countless train connections to the rest of Europe, it remains a favorite with Eurail pass holders.
-While navigating the rails can present a few challenges, here are a few ideas to ensure smooth travels.
+While rail travel in France can present a few challenges, here are a few ideas to ensure smooth travels.

 The pleasures and pitfalls of high-speed trains